Kutna Hora Czech Republic Travel Guide

 Your interactions and spending influence the local community and cultural heritage.

 Learning a few basic Czech phrases is appreciated.
 Be polite and patient.
 Wear conservative clothing at religious sites.
-A simple "Dobrý den" upon entry and "Na shledanou" upon leaving a shop or restaurant is polite.
+A simple "Dobrý den" upon arrival and "Na shledanou" upon leaving a shop or restaurant is polite.

 Support businesses owned by locals: guesthouses, restaurants, shops.
 This circular spending benefits the community.
 Prioritize purchasing from local artisans.
 Watch out for unethical sourcing practices.